kevin-44/WAX_ExpressTrade_Integration/README.md

 Once you have entered all of the requested information, you should have a `.csr` and `.key` file in the path where you executed the command.
 Open the `.csr` file with `nano` (install it by executing `sudo apt install nano` if it doesn't come pre-installed), copy its content, then go to your provider's dashboard and start the process of activating your SSL certificate (you can find your SSL certificate listed under `Products` on NameCheap).

-Enter what you copied from the `.csr` file and hit `Next`:
+Enter what you copied from the `.csr` file:

 <img alt = "NameCheap SSL - Enter CSR" src = "img/namecheap_ssl_enter_csr.png">

-Confirm that the selected server is correct and hit `Next`:
+Confirm that the selected server is correct (Apache):

 <img alt = "NameCheap SSL - Confirm Server" src = "img/namecheap_ssl_confirm_server.png">